 The revised MHCLG MRP Guidance provides a disclosure item for any revenue resources over and above of the required MRP applied to capital expenditure within the MRP Policy.
 The disclosure of the amounts applied allows some flexibility in financing future capital programmes and the implications on the budget.
-Revenue resources applied to 31 March 2021 as overpayments or VRP were £101.8m
+Revenue resources applied to 31 March 2022 as overpayments or VRP (voluntary revenue provision) were £119m.